worktheclock/replit.github.io/Teams/Annotations.md

-## Annotations: Leaving feedback on projects
+## Annotations: Leaving Feedback on Projects

 You can use **Annotations** to leave feedback on your students' work.
 Annotations can be added on projects and team repls.
 Annotations provide an easy way to give feedback on a specific line of code.